semodi/libnxc/README.md

 - **MGGA_HM**: NN-meta-GGA introduced in [1]

-The following functionals are mainly included for testing purposes and should be used with care.
+The following functionals are only included for testing purposes.
 For small molecules an accuracy of about 1 mHartree can be expected.

-- **GGA_PBE**: Neural Network fitted to reproduce the popular PBE functional
+- **GGA_XC_PBE**: Neural Network fitted to reproduce the popular PBE functional
 - **GGA_X_PBE**: Exchange part of GGA_PBE
 - **GGA_C_PBE**: Correlation part of GGA_PBE

+- **MGGA_XC_SCAN**: Neural Network fitted to reproduce the popular PBE functional
+- **MGGA_X_SCAN**: Exchange part of GGA_PBE
+- **MGGA_C_SCAN**: Correlation part of GGA_PBE

+## Custom functionals

+Entries for the functionals listed above are hard-coded into Libnxc.
+To include custom functionals without the need to change any code and re-compile
+Libnxc we have added the entries **GGA_XC_CUSTOM** and **MGGA_XC_MCUSTOM**.
+Using these functionals will instruct Libnxc to look for the corresponding model in the current working directory (e.g. the location from where the DFT calculation is run).
+This way, any model that follows the form defined in the [documentation](https://libnxc.readthedocs.io/en/latest/functionals.html) can be deployed by copying (or creating a symbolic link of) the custom model into the working directory.